SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 •	**Expansion Phase** – After lock-in, the universe evolves deterministically according to the fixed laws $X_{final}$.
 This phase simulates large-scale expansion and structure formation, producing cosmological observables that are passed to the analysis stage.

-**The Analysis & Diagnostics Suite**
+## The Analysis & Diagnostics Suite

-This suite of modules quantifies the outcomes of the simulation core, translating raw data into scientifically meaningful metrics and visualizations.
+This suite of modules quantifies the outcomes of the simulation core, transforming raw data into scientifically meaningful metrics and visualizations.

-* CMB-like Map Generation: The framework uses the healpy library to project the final state of the simulated universe onto a spherical grid, creating a sky map analogous to the Cosmic Microwave Background.
-This allows for direct visual and statistical comparison with observational data.
+•	**CMB-like Map Generation** – The framework uses the healpy library to project the final state of the simulated universe onto a spherical grid, producing sky maps analogous to the Cosmic Microwave Background.
+These maps enable direct visual and statistical comparison with observational data.

-* Fine-Tuning Diagnostics: A set of metrics is computed to score how "fine-tuned" a universe's locked-in laws (Xfinal​) are for the emergence of complexity (e.g., structure formation, stable chemistry).
-This allows for a quantitative classification of universes in the ensemble as "barren," "habitable," or other categories, providing a means to study the anthropic principle from a generative standpoint.
+•	**Fine-Tuning Diagnostics** – A set of metrics evaluates how “fine-tuned” a universe’s locked-in laws ($X_{final}$) are for the emergence of complexity (e.g., structure formation, stable chemistry).
+The current implementation provides a continuous fine-tuning score, which can serve as the basis for classifying universes as barren, habitable, or other categories in future extensions.

-* Anomaly Scanning: The pipeline is explicitly designed to search for patterns in the generated maps that correspond to statistically significant anomalies observed in our own CMB data.
-The focus on these specific anomalies suggests the TQE framework is positioned as a potential explanatory model for phenomena that are in tension with the standard ΛCDM model of cosmology.
-The targeted anomalies include:
+•	**Anomaly Scanning** – The current implementation includes tools for detecting two key anomalies observed in CMB data:
-   * The CMB Cold Spot: An unusually large and cold region of the sky.
+	•	**CMB Cold Spot** – detection of unusually cold regions in the simulated sky.
-   * Low-ℓ Multipole Alignments: The unexpected alignment of the quadrupole (ℓ=2) and octopole (ℓ=3) moments of the CMB, sometimes referred to as the "Axis of Evil."
-   * The Low-ℓ Alignment Correlation (LLAC): Correlations between the low multipole alignments.
-   * The Hemispherical Power Asymmetry (HPA): A statistically significant difference in the power of temperature fluctuations between two opposing hemispheres of the sky.
+	•	**Low-ℓ Multipole Alignment (Axis of Evil)** – analysis of the alignment between quadrupole ($\ell=2$) and octopole ($\ell=3$) modes.

+Additional anomaly modules, such as the Hemispherical Power Asymmetry (HPA) and the Low-ℓ Alignment Correlation (LLAC), are mentioned in the framework design but are not yet implemented in the prototype.

 **Explainable AI (XAI) for Cosmological Interpretation**